Random diffusivity scenarios behind anomalous non-Gaussian diffusion: Discussions and final remarks

 Future research should focus on keep extending the connection between diffusivity variability and population distribution.
+First, if the population PDF, $p({\bf r},t)$, were separable as $p({\bf r},t) = F(\xi)/[g(t)]^{d} $, with $\xi= |{\bf r}|/g(t)$, where $g(t)$ can be an arbitrary function (not necessarily a power-law in time), then, our approach based on the Laplace transform formalism could still be used, extending the scope of applicability beyond the addressed self-similar scenario.
+In the current case, we have considered $g(t) \propto \lambda(t) t^{2H}$ with $\lambda(t) \propto t^{\alpha-1}$.
+But, if the walkers were not of a fB type, or if diffusion time-dependency $\lambda(t)$ were not a power-law, then, the ambiguity about their contributions in spreading might be broken.
+As a consequence, one could infer more information about the microscopic dynamics.
+This discussion suggests natural extensions worth of future investigation, for instance, the one in which $\lambda(t) \propto e^{\pm\lambda_0 t}$~\cite{cherstvy2021anomalous}.

-A next step we foresee is to address the mixing of diffusion process with short or long tails (such as $q$-Gaussian with $q<1$ and $q>1$, respectively) that by itself introduce a connection between the shape of the population distribution and the scaling of the MSD.
+Another step forward would be to address the mixing of diffusion process with short or long tails, such as $q$-Gaussian~\cite{tsallis2009introduction} with $q<1$ (finite support) and $q>1$ (power-law tails), respectively, that by itself introduce a connection between the shape of the population distribution and the scaling of the MSD.
+Finally, it would be also interesting to explore other forms of heterogeneity, e.g., in the $\alpha$ exponent of the scaling $\lambda(t)\propto t^{\alpha-1}$ or in the Hurst exponent $H$ \cite{beck2021superstatistical}, which in our case are the same for all the walkers.